taclane/trunk-recorder-mqtt-status/README.md

 This is a plugin for Trunk Recorder that publish the current status over MQTT.
 External programs can use the MQTT messages to collect and display information on monitored systems.

+Requires trunk-recorder 4.7 (commit 837a057 14 NOV 2023) or later, and Paho MQTT libraries

 - [Install](#install)
 - [Configure](#configure)
 - [MQTT Messages](#mqtt-messages)